Political Science - BA

 |HIST 1200||Survey of U.S. Political and Social History, 1600-1900||4|

 |HIST 1050||Europe from the Medieval to the Early Modern Period||4|

 Students interested in political science or international relations as a major or minor are encouraged to take ECON 1080 Statistical Analysis for the Social Sciences or ECON 1090 Statistical Analysis for Decision Making to fulfill the mathematics and logical reasoning liberal arts core requirement.

-Political science majors satisfy the Writing Requirement for Majors by completing POSC 1710W Introduction to Political Science and POSC 2200W Introduction to Comparative Politics.
+Political science majors satisfy the Writing Requirement for Majors by completing POSC 1710W Introduction to American Government and Policy and POSC 2200W Introduction to Comparative Politics.
 They complete the Liberal Arts and Sciences Core Writing Requirement with two other writing-intensive courses (CORE 1000W The Reflective Woman or CORE 2000W The Reflective Woman, and CORE 3990W Global Search for Justice).